sean1192/coolstuff/README.md

 # The CoolStuff Blog

-An assemblage of posts featuring topics, such as:
+An assemblage of posts featuring topics such as:

 photography,
 design,